Growing hostas is extremely enjoyable and rewarding, so it can be very frustrating when your beloved specimens are eaten or destroyed by garden pests.

-For hostas the number one pest is without doubt slugs and snails.
-Very often people give up growing hostas all together when they get fed up of the slug and snail damage.
+For hostas, the number one pest is without doubt slugs and snails.
+Very often people give up growing hostas all together after they get fed up of the slug and snail damage.
 Fear not!
 There are many ways to stop your hostas being damaged.

 Copper - An excellent and attractive way of protecting your plants is by using copper.
-Some choose to use copper bands which you can stick around your pots to create a barrier, you can also get very nice copper pots which are impenetrable to slugs and snails.
+Some choose to use copper bands which you can stick around your pots to create a barrier.
+Is worth keeping an eye out online as you can also get very nice copper pots which are impenetrable to slugs and snails.
 Slugs and snails receive a small electric shock when passing over copper which makes it extremely uncomfortable for them.
-Copper has been a key element to our flower show displays for the last few years.
+Copper has been a key element to our flower show displays for many years.

-Apart from slugs and snails which are the main pests for hostas vine weevil come second.
-Although certainly not as common to every garden as slugs and snails are vine weevil can cause rather a lot of damage if left untreated.
+Apart from slugs and snails, which are the main pests for hostas, vine weevil come second.
+Although certainly not as common to every garden as slugs and snails are, vine weevil can cause rather a lot of damage if left untreated.
 Vine weevil cause two different types of damage at two different stages of their life cycle.
 The first damage is caused when they are larvae, vine weevil grubs hatch and begin eating the plants roots.
-One or two larvae are unlikely to do any great damage to an established specimen but an infestation can mean enough of the root is damaged that the plant dies.
-Once larvae hatch the adults feed off hosta leaves leaving circular cuts on the edges.
+One or two larvae are unlikely to do any great damage to an established specimen, but an infestation can mean enough of the roots are damaged that the plant dies.
+Once larvae hatch, the adults feed off hosta leaves and leave circular cuts on the edges.

-If vine weevil are detected in your garden the best way of removing them is using nematodes.
+If vine weevil are detected in your garden, the best way of removing them is using nematodes.
 Nematodes are microscopic worms that will seek out vine weevil larvae and kill them.
 Make sure you buy nematode products specific for vine weevil.
 Nematodes are easy to apply, usually using a watering can or sprayer over the affected area.
-It is best to reapply a week or so after you first apply.
+It is best to reapply a week or so after your first application.
 Nematodes do not work if soil temperature is under 5°.

 Squirrels, rabbits and deer

-As lovely as it is to have wildlife in there garden they can sometimes also be a pest when the damage your plants.
+As lovely as it is to have wildlife in the garden, they can sometimes be a pest when they damage your plants.
 Squirrels are not too bad, they will dig up your pots and beds and bury their acorns causing the occasional sapling to emerge from peculiar places.
-If you are having issues with squirrels there are repellents that you can buy but generally if the damage is minimal it isn't necessary.
+If you are having issues with squirrels there are repellents that you can buy, but generally if the damage is minimal it isn't necessary.

-Rabbits and deer will eat hostas, with a consistency similar to lettuce hostas are a delicacy.
-At the nursery we are right on the edge of wild forest full of deer and rabbits which is lovely but has meant we have had to build rabbit and deer fencing to protect the hostas.
+Rabbits and deer will eat hostas and will do so if given the opportunity.
+With a consistency similar to lettuce hostas are a delicacy to these critters.
+At the nursery we are right on the edge of a forest full of deer and rabbits which is lovely, but has meant we have had to build rabbit and deer fencing to protect the hostas.
 In a garden it is much easier to keep these animals out using barriers, if there are areas you are unable to protect you can use repellents.
 Garlic wash used for slug prevention has also proven to be effective.